Skip to content

 $2.6M

-Public school funds lost
+Public school funds permanently lost

-Why K-12 districts are prime targets
+Why K-12 districts are sitting ducks.

 Large vendor relationships